Orders, decorations, and medals of Sweden

-The Orders, decorations, and medals of Sweden have a historical basis, reaching back to the 1606 founding of the extinct Jehova Order.
+The Orders, decorations, and medals of Sweden have a historical basis, reaching back to the 1561 founding of the extinct Order of the Savior.
 The Royal Order of Knights of Sweden were only truly codified in the 18th century, with their formal foundation in 1748 by Frederick I of Sweden.
 Significant reforms in 1974 changed the conditions and criteria under which many orders and decorations could be awarded.

-In 2019, a parliamentary committee was instructed to establish guidelines on how to re-introduce the Swedish orders, including the Order of the Polar Star, into the Swedish honours system, and how Swedish citizens again can be appointed to Swedish orders.
-The committee presented its findings in September 2021 and the Government has declared that a bill on the subject would be presented to the Riksdag on April 19th 2022.
+In 2019, a parliamentary committee was instructed to establish guidelines on how to re-introduce the Swedish orders, including the Order of the Sword and the Order of Vasa, into the Swedish honours system, and how Swedish citizens again can be appointed to Swedish orders.
+The committee presented its findings in September 2021 and the Government declared that a bill on the subject would be presented to the Riksdag on 19 April 2022.
 The bill passed the Riksdag by a large majority on 19 June 2022.

-On 20 December 2022, the Swedish Government published a new regulation that repealed the 1974 regulation, and once again opened the Royal Orders to Swedish citizens again and reactivated the Sword Order and Vasa Order, which in came in affect from 1 February 2023.
+On 20 December 2022, the Swedish Government published a new ordinance that repealed the 1974 regulation, and once again opened the Royal Orders to Swedish citizens and reactivated the Order of the Sword, Order of the Polar Star and Order of Vasa, which came into effect from 1 February 2023.
+14 days later, new statutes of the Royal Orders of Knighthood was decided by an extra ordinary Chapter of the Royal Orders of Knighthood, as well as the members for the new Council of the Royal Orders of Knighthood.

+The first awarding of the orders following this reform took place in March 2024.